- Gregg Troy

 At the 2011 SEC Swimming and Diving Championships, Troy coached 19 Gators to 56 All-SEC honors, including 13 SEC Championships, more than any other school in the conference.
 As a result of Troy’s guidance, UF took home the Male Swimmer of the Year Award and both Male and Freshman Swimmer of the Year Awards.

-While the women’s team swam and dove its most complete Championship meet in recent history, the 2010 men’s swimming team rallied for its seventh top-five NCAA finish in Troy’s tenure at Florida, scoring the most points in Florida history to finish seventh at the NCAA meet on the Ohio State campus after tallying 364 points with leverage from three national titles and five top-eight relay finishes.
-Junior newcomer Conor Dwyer was named the men’s Division I National Men’s Swimmer of the Year after winning the 200 and 500 freestyle events, the first NCAA swimmer to do so since 2001.
+While the women’s team swam and dove its most complete Championship meet in recent history, the 2010 men’s swimming team rallied for its seventh top-five NCAA finish in Troy’s tenure at Florida, scoring the most points in Florida history at the time to finish fifth at the NCAA meet on the Ohio State campus after tallying 364 points with leverage from three national titles and five top-eight relay finishes.
+Junior Conor Dwyer was named the men’s Division I National Men’s Swimmer of the Year after winning the 200 and 500 freestyle events, the first NCAA swimmer to do so since 2001.
 Additionally, senior Shaune Fraser recorded one first and two second-place finishes, earning seven All-America honors to rack up an all-time Florida mark of 27 All-America honors, the most for a single men’s swimmer or diver in school history.
 Ten other Gators collaborated with Fraser to collectively put on 38 All-America performances to highlight the 2010 campaign.

-Both the 2010 Gator squads finished second at the 2010 SEC Championship meet, Florida’s tenth straight top-three finish on both the men’s and women’s side.
+Both the 2010 Gator squads finished second at the 2010 SEC Championship meet, Florida’s 10th straight top-three finish on both the men’s and women’s side.
 The Gators tallied numerous accolades at the league championships in Athens, Ga., under Troy, including SEC Men’s Swimming Coach of the Year, SEC Women’s Swimmer of the Year in Spofforth, SEC Men’s Swimmer of the Year in Dwyer, high point awards for Spofforth, Dwyer and S. Fraser, while the Gator divers cleaned up with SEC Women’s Diving Coach of the Year for Donnie Craine and SEC Women’s Diver of the Year for senior Kara Salamone.

 In summer 2009, Spofforth captured the spotlight of the world when she shattered the World Record in the women’s 100-meter backstroke (58.12), winning her first World Championship for Great Britain at the 2009 FINA World Championships in Rome, Italy.
 But Spofforth’s World Title is just the tip of the iceberg.
 Under Troy, Spofforth defended her 100 & 200-yard backstroke races in 2009, becoming just the fourth NCAA swimmer to win the 200 back three consecutive years.
-Under Troy’s watch, Spofforth, the 2009 SEC Swimmer of the Year, shattered the NCAA record in the 200 back at the 2009 SEC meet, becoming only the second swimmer to ever break the 1:50.00 mark in the event when she swam to a 1:48.34.
+Under Troy’s watch, Spofforth, the 2009 SEC Swimmer of the Year, eclipsed the NCAA record in the 200 back at the 2009 SEC meet, becoming only the second swimmer to ever break the 1:50.00 mark in the event when she swam to a 1:48.34.
 Spofforth also carried British Commonwealth Records in the 50, 100 and 200-meter backstroke races, as well as the 100-meter back European Record.
 The Gators stamped their 17th SEC Championship team title in 2009 in Auburn, Ala., with the help of Spofforth, a tribute to Troy’s talent and expectations of excellence at the head of the Gator program.

-Additionally, Troy tutored 2009 NCAA Champions Bradley Ally and Shaune Fraser, who collectively won three individual national titles, the most since 2006 when Gator great Ryan Lochte picked up three, bringing Florida’s all-time national championship count to 35 titles.
-Collectively the men’s and women’s squads brought back 71 All-America honors home to Gainesville after the 2009 season.
+Additionally, Troy tutored 2009 NCAA Champions Bradley Ally and Shaune Fraser, who collectively won three individual national titles, the most since 2006, when Gator great Ryan Lochte picked up three, bringing Florida’s all-time national championship count to 35 titles.
+Collectively, the men’s and women’s squads brought back 71 All-America honors home to Gainesville after the 2009 season.

 Troy’s success is thriving at Florida, but it’s no different than the mark he made his first season.
 Troy came to Florida in 1998 as the women's head coach and promptly led the Gators to an eighth-place finish at the NCAA Championships – an improvement of seven spots from the previous season.
 A year later, he became the third coach in UF history to take the reins of both teams when he was named the head coach of the men's squad.